BCPrise Pty Ltd

-The team members will be named at the time of project initiation.
-BCPrise will make all reasonable endeavours to ensure minimum changes of personnel in the role of the Lead Consultant or Project Manager throughout the duration of the project covered by this Agreement.
+BCPrise will make all reasonable endeavours to ensure minimum changes of personnel in the role of the Business Consultant, Lead Consultant or Project Manager throughout the duration of the project covered by this Agreement.

 A single review cycle for User Acceptance of the deliverable(s) is included as part of all Consulting engagements.
 Any further reviews require additional Consulting time, effort and fees.

 There is no warranty period for Consulting engagements.

 During this engagement and for six (6) months after expiry or termination of this Agreement, both parties agree not to offer any form of employment or engagement, either directly or indirectly, to any of the other’s employees and/or contractors, unless having first received written permission from the other party.
 A minimum fee of $50,000 is payable by the Client for an employee employed by the Client in this manner.

 Intellectual Property means any proprietary knowledge including inventions, trademarks, practical applications of good ideas, designs and implementations resulting from intellectual activity in the industrial, scientific, literary or artistic fields.